Gageperrin/it-notes/it-topics/cissp.md

 * Trademark: Color, sound or symbols used to distinguish products and companies from another.
 This is primarily rooted in protecting consumers from confusion

 In addition to this, there are import and export controls at the national law to manage which products, technologies, and information can move in and out of those countries:
-* The Wassenar Arrangement is an agreement by a number of countries to share cryptographic information with one another while also protecting it from terrorists
+* The Wassenaar Arrangement is an agreement by a number of countries to share cryptographic information with one another while also protecting it from terrorists
 * International Traffic in Arms Regulation (ITAR) is a US regulation built to ensure control over any exports of items belonging to the United States Munitions List (USML).
 It falls under the Department of State's Directorate of Defense Trade Controls (DDTC)
 * Export Administration Regulations (EAR) focuses on export controls around commercial use items.
 It falls under the US Department of Commerce's Bureau of Industry and Security (BIS)